 BE Students Serve and Teach

 Bioengineering students and faculty make a difference at home as well as abroad, volunteering as mentors and teachers during the school year and summers.
-Some help teach middle school girls science and engineering skills through the Girls in Engineering Math & Science (GEMS) summer camp, while others assist with the intensive three-week Summer Academy in Applied Science & Technology, known as SAAST.
+Some help teach middle school girls science and engineering skills through the Girls in Engineering Math & Science (GEMS) summer camp, while others assist with the intensive three-week Engineering Summer Academy at Penn (ESAP).
 Students bring computer technology to under-served schools and neighborhoods via CommuniTech and conduct hands-on engineering projects in regional high schools though Engineers Without Borders (EWB).
 The opportunities for learning and service are practically infinite, and many groups are student-driven and run.

 As one BE student wrote, "In particular, the academic-based community service class 'Bioengineering in the World' brought bioengineers into a West Philadelphia high school to teach engineering principles.
 I loved that Penn was not just in a city but was trying to be a part of that city by having students volunteer their time in schools."